DHP-stottepakke/pages/pages/dmp_knowledge_base/2_documentation_quality.md

 > Will search keywords be provided in the metadata to optimize the possibility for discovery and then potential re-use?

 > Will metadata be offered in such a way that it can be harvested and indexed?

+> Will metadata be made openly available and licenced under a public domain dedication CC0, as per the Grant Agreement?
+If not, please clarify why.
+Will metadata contain information to enable the user to access the data?

+> Describe all relevant data quality assurance processes

 <!--additional explanations-->
 ### Explanations for support staff